Last updated 04 June 2021 - Average reading time: Over 10 minutes

 1. Social and healthcare: family, employment, health, retirement, health insurance via local offices or unions, protection, social security provisions, etc.

-2. Finances: tax, for ATMs as well as online banking in many countries
+2. Finances: tax, online banking in many countries

 3. Housing: construction permits, certificates, authorizations, change of address.